openvinotoolkit/geti-sdk/README.md

 The example scripts provide an impression of how the package can be used.
 Make sure to change the values under the section "Script configuration" to suit your SC server.

-## Scripts
-### Exporting or backing-up projects
+## Downloading or uploading projects
-The `scripts` folder provides two utility scripts:
-- `download_project.py` to download a project to a folder on your disk.
-Only images and annotations are downloaded.
-Video's and annotations for video frames are not supported yet.
-Also models are not downloaded.
+The packagage provides a main class `SCRESTClient` that can be used for downloading and uploading projects.

+- **Project download** The following python snippet is a minimal example of how to download a project using the SCRESTClient:

+    ```
+    from sc_api_tools import SCRESTClient

+    client = SCRESTClient(
+      host="https://0.0.0.0", username="dummy_user", password="dummy_password"
+    )

+    client.download_project(project_name="dummy_project")
+    ```
+  Here, it is assumed that the project with name 'dummy_project' exists on the cluster.
+  The client will create a folder named 'dummy_project' in your current working directory, and download the project parameters, images and annotations to that folder.
+  Models are not downloaded, and also videos are not supported (yet).
+The method takes an optional parameter `target_folder` that can be specified to change the directory to which the project data is saved.

-- `upload_project.py` to re-create a project on an SC cluster using the data from a previously downloaded project.
-This can be used to back-up projects, but beware that not all features are supported (see Supported features section below).
+- **Project upload** The following python snippet is a minimal example of how to re-create a project on an SC cluster using the data from a previously downloaded
+  project:
+    ```
+    from sc_api_tools import SCRESTClient

+    client = SCRESTClient(
+        host="https://0.0.0.0", username="dummy_user", password="dummy_password"
+    )

+    client.upload_project(target_folder="dummy_project")
+    ```
+  The parameter `target_folder` must be a valid path to the directory holding the project data.
+If you want to create the project using a different name than the original project, you can pass an additional parameter `project_name` to the upload method.

-These scripts can be used to either back-up a project (by downloading it and later uploading it again to the same cluster), or to migrate a project to a different cluster (download it, and upload it to the target cluster).
+The client can be used to either back-up a project (by downloading it and later uploading it again to the same cluster), or to migrate a project to a different cluster (download it, and upload it to the target cluster).

-## Examples
+## Project creation examples
 ### COCO/Datumaro examples
-The `examples` folder contains three example scripts to create projects based on the COCO dataset in various configurations:
+The `examples` folder contains four example scripts to create projects based on the COCO dataset in various configurations:
 - `create_coco_project_detection.py` -> Converts the coco annotations for the "dog" class to bounding boxes, and creates a detection project with coco images containing dogs